cybertec-postgresql/pgwatch2/docs/custom_installation.rst

    `here <https://github.com/cybertec-postgresql/pgwatch2/blob/master/pgwatch2/config/instances.yaml>`__.
    Note that you can also use env. variables inside the YAML templates!
 #.
 Bootstrap the metrics storage DB (not needed it using Prometheus mode).
 #.
-Prepare the "to-be-monitored" databases for monitoring by creating a dedicated login role name as a minimum.
+Prepare the "to-be-monitored" databases for monitoring by creating a dedicated login role name as a :ref:`minimum <preparing_databases>`.
 #.
-Run the pgatch2 gatherer specifying the YAML config file or folder and also the folder where metric definitions are
+Run the pgatch2 gatherer specifying the YAML config file (or folder), and also the folder where metric definitions are
    located.
 Default location: */etc/pgwatch2/metrics*.
 #.
 Install and configure Grafana and import the pgwatch2 sample dashboards to start analyzing the metrics.
+See above for instructions.
 #.
 Make sure that there are auto-start SystemD services for all components in place and optionally set up also backups.

 Relevant gatherer parameters / env. vars: ``--config / PW2_CONFIG`` and ``--metrics-folder / PW2_METRICS_FOLDER``.